- Solutions by Role

 Here are some best practices for creating and approving meeting minutes:

 During the Meeting

-- If secretaries fall behind in note-taking or didn’t thear what was said, they should ask board members to pause until they catch up or repeat or clarify what was said.
+If secretaries fall behind in note-taking or didn’t hear what was said, they should ask board members to pause until they catch up or repeat or clarify what was said.

 After the Meeting

-- First, end the draft minutes to the chairperson or executive committee..
+First, send the draft minutes to the chairperson or executive committee..